thebillington/devember17/README.md

 Given an input target resistance rT, I'm going to design an algorithm that calculates rC (combinational resistance) where:

 * rC is created by switching on a number of the resistors in paralell
-* The given value of rC is the closest possible resistance to rT, given the input resistors§
+* The given value of rC is the closest possible resistance to rT, given the input resistors

+This took me quite a while to get working as I was attempting an iterative solution.
+When I switched to using a recursive solution it was much easier.

+Credit to [this](http://www.geeksforgeeks.org/print-all-possible-combinations-of-r-elements-in-a-given-array-of-size-n/) geeksforgeeks post for helping me design the recursive structure.